YMandCL/Industrial-Production-Exploratory/README.md

 1. Check to see if errors are correlated.
 Is there evidence of time related trend in the residuals?

+2. Check heteroscedacity in the residual plots (funnel shape)

 2. Implement alternative parameters to first LSTM

 3. Project estimates in first LSTM.